zummenix/xcopen/README.md

 # xcopen

-A tool that opens xcode projects from a command line.
+Opens xcode projects from a command line.

 ## Features